Struggling to understand the description of a water filter?

 - Chemical filtration is process, that takes place i.e. in water softeners.
 The filter media holds an atomic charge that attracts certain water contaminants.
 While the filter media is charged, the pull is strong enough to separate these contaminants from the water molecules.

 - Multimedia filter

 - Multimedia filters consist of two or more chambers with different kinds of filter media.
-One of them usually is carbon based.
+One of them usually is carbon based filter media.

 - Particulates are the particles of sand, sediment, rust and dirt present in drinking water.
 Particulates often make the water look cloudy.
 Sometimes it also effects the smell and taste.

 There are no known adverse health effects from particulates alone.
 But they are much bigger than most other, unhealthy contaminates.
-So if you find particulates in your water, chances are high, that there are also harmful things in your water.
+So if you find particulates in your water, chances are high, that there are also other, harmful contaminants in this water.